antonytrupe/rfw/README.md

 npm run dev

 ## TODO
+ability to claim a character
-keep a list of characters that need random stats when spawning no moving while incapacitated/dying/dead collision
+keep a list of only characters that need processed random stats when spawning no moving while incapacitated/dying/dead collision